pingpong-templates/hub/summarize-anthropic/README.md

-# Summarize PDFs with Anthropic
+# Summarize documents with Anthropic

-This template uses Anthropic's Claude2 to summarize documents.
+This template uses Anthropic's `Claude2` to summarize documents.

 To do this, we can use various prompts from LangChain hub, such as: